What makes a referral program great? Is it the reward, how you share referrals, or is a referral program effective at all?

 The best way to illustrate what makes a referral program effective is to start with an amazing example.
 Dropbox went from 100,000 users to 4 million in 15 months with a referral program.
-Let’s take a look at what makes DropBox’s program great!
+Let’s take a look at what makes Dropbox’s program great!

-Why Dropbox’s Referral Program is Great:
+Why Dropbox’s Referral Program is Great

-Non-cash rewards: Dropbox offers additional space instead of dollars
+- Non-cash rewards: Dropbox offers additional space instead of dollars

-Both parties are rewarded: I get 500 MB and my friend gets 500 MB too!
+- Both parties are rewarded: I get 500 MB and my friend gets 500 MB too!

-Email & social media invites are available: I can send the referral to my email contacts or to my social network, and I can do it from the referral page
+- Email & social media invites are available: I can send the referral to my email contacts or to my social network, and I can do it from the referral page

-Visual representation of what I have earned: The ship moves forward when my referral signs up
+- Visual representation of what I have earned: The ship moves forward when my referral signs up

 Why Should I use a Referral Program?

 Referrals are trustworthy because they come from someone you know, such as a friend, coworker or family member.
 You trust these people to not lead you astray.
-If they are recommending a product/service to you it is because they have had a good experience and like the product as well.
-We trust that they are not pushing products for a personal financial gain.
+If they recommend a product or service to you, it is because they have had a good experience and enjoy the product.
+We trust they are not pushing products for a personal financial gain.

 How Do I Structure My Referral Program?

-With the rise of social media a new type of referral has been born, which I call ambassador or influencer referrals.
-These are referrals from someone out there that you don’t know personally but you see them as an expert.
-This has become very popular on youtube, especially in the beauty and personal hygiene industry.
+A new type of referral emerged in recent years thanks to social media.
+Ambassador, or influencer, referrals are from someone you don’t know personally, but that you see as an expert.
+This has become very popular on YouTube, especially in the beauty and personal hygiene industry.
 Customers search “how to do my makeup for a wedding” and find a video that explains how to do it.
 You go out and buy the makeup that was used in the video because you know it works.
 No one told you to buy it but you were effectively referred to it by an internet personality.